 Now we have this information, we can see that the higher the loft, the shorter the distance ball will travel.
 This isn’t all negative though, the more loft you have on your club, the more control you have.
 If you want to see what control really is, then check out this video of Phil Mickelson’s three best wedge shots ever.

 (It’s good to see even the golf gods get into trouble sometimes and that they sometimes have to play in the rain, just like the rest of us).

 What exactly is loft?

-The history of the wedge clubs
+The history of the golf wedge

 It’s strange to think that, back at the turn of the last century, in the 1900s, golfers had just four or five clubs to choose from when they went out on the course.
-This lack of variety meant golfers could not strike the ball with as much precision and they had much less control, especially when they got into trouble.
+This lack of variety meant golfers could not strike the ball with as much precision, and they had much less control, especially when they got into trouble.

 What are the wedges?

 Let’s look in more detail at the high-lofted clubs, the wedges.
 Two of the wedges have been around for a long time, the sand wedge and the pitching wedge.

 The oldest wedge is the pitching wedge, followed by the sand wedge, which made its first appearance back in 1931.